Jlee60/group_project/Getting_started/Group_Project_Phase_III.md

 # Group Project Phase III

-Fall 2022 INFO-233 Group Project – Phase III – Project Presentation
+INFO-233 Group Project – Phase III – Project Presentation
 Project Name:
 Team Name:
 In this Phase, you will complete a PowerPoint presentation on your project submission.